-Tiramisu is easy to make, no bake and fabulous for feeding a crowd!
+This easy Tiramisu is simple to make, no bake and fabulous for feeding a crowd!
 This is a traditional Italian recipe by Chef Vanessa Martin from Mercato e Cucina, a fabulous Italian emporium in Gladesville, Sydney.
 Made the real proper Italian way – and it’s easier than other methods used!
-(Also see Note 6 of the recipe for why this the tempering of eggs is not required!)
+(Also see Note 6 of the recipe for why this the tempering of eggs is not required!).

 There are many, many Tiramisu recipes out there in this big wide world.
 Some are complicated.
 Some are very shortcut, made using cream in a can.